zdcthomas/dmux/README.md

 - [ ] Subcommand to describe current layout
 - [ ] Config/Arg for dir search command
 - [ ] Config/Arg for dir search depth
+- [ ] Profiles in config that represent sets of configuration, maybe accessed using `-p fe_profile` etc.

 ## Bugs
 #### please submit bugs as issues and I'll add them here